fgcz/MsBackendRawFileReader/README.md

 Details of the backend concept are outlined in https://github.com/rformassspectrometry/Spectra/blob/master/man/MsBackend.Rd

-Formally, our MsBackendRawFileReader will extend extend the base \code{MsBackend} class and implement the following methods:
+Formally, our MsBackendRawFileReader will extend extend the base `MsBackend` class and implement the following methods:

 ...